nthdimtech/nthdimtech-site/content/signet/guides/restore-a-signet.md

 ---
-title: Recover from a failed firmware update
+title: Recovering from a failed firmware update
 weight: 30
 ---